elarabyelaidy19/Second-Brain/Database Systems/DB Theory.md

 ## Composite Index
-- use multicolumn index if you quey on multicolumns condition
+- use multicolumn index if you query on multicolumn condition

 ## How database decides to uses indexes
 - it use table statistics to decides